OCamlPro/freeton_wallet/sphinx/commands.rst

 ft switch create
 ~~~~~~~~~~~~~~~~~~

-Display or change current network
+Create a new switch for an existing network, or create a sandbox local network

 **DESCRIPTION**

-Manage the different networks.
-Each switch includes a set of accounts and nodes.
-TONOS SE local networks can be created with this command (see the SANDBOXING section below).
+This command is used to create new switches, either for existing remote networks (mainnet, testnet, etc.) by providing their URL with --url, or to create new local networks running TONOS SE (such switches must be called 'sandboxNN' where NN is a number).
+Each switch includes its own set of accounts and nodes.

+When a new switch is created, it immediately becomes the current switch.

 **EXAMPLES**